-Alias Description Information SCA_Auth_Alias Used to authenticate with the messaging engine.
-Enter user name and password on the SCA configuration panel of the profile wizard.
+Alias Description Information SCA_Auth_Alias Enter user name and password on the SCA configuration panel of the profile wizard.

 Access control in business process and human task applications

 The following enterprise archive (EAR) files are installed with access control as part of the Business Process Choreographer installation.
 Business Process Choreographer is installed as part of the WebSphere Process Server installation.
 The human task manager uses the roles to determine the capabilities of the user on a production system.